gomesfelipe/Bonegarden/Assets/_EXTERNAL/ProceduralLightning/Readme.txt

 	- LightningBoltBasePrefab - The bare bones script without any extra scripting properties.
 You'll generally want LightningBoltPrefab for your game instead.
 	- LightningBoltPathPrefab - Use this to create lightning that travels through a list of points
 	- LightningBoltPrefab - This will be the prefab you use most of the time.
 Please see the getting started tutorial video (link at the top of this document) for full details.
+	- LightningBoltPrefabHDR - HDR prefab with nice glowing effect.
+Please see the getting started tutorial video (link at the top of this document) for full details.
 	- LightningBoltShapeConePrefab - Creates a cone of lightning
 	- LightningBoltShapeSpherePrefab - Creates a sphere of lightning
 	- LightningBoltSplinePrefab - Use this to create lightning that curves through a list of points smoothly